 Prague town centre, Czech Republic, Europe

-Czech Republic Tourism
+Why Czech Republic Travel

-Due to its location at the crossroads of Europe the Czech Republic offers a fascinating mix of tempestuous history and varied, colourful culture.
+With its location at the crossroads of Europe the Czech Republic offers a fascinating mix of tempestuous history and varied, colourful culture.

 It has many spectacular buildings and monuments scattered around the country and more than ten places – including some entire towns, Prague for instance – have been listed as UNESCO’s World Heritage sites.